 Los Angeles is a mecca of arts, creativity, fashion and entertainment.
 With so much to choose from, here’s our 5 day Los Angeles itinerary.

-Getting Around Los Angeles + Tips
+How To Get Around Los Angeles

 Getting around Los Angeles couldn’t be easier.
 There are generally 4 options:

 Aside from downtown LA, the majority of tourist spots are a little spread out in the Los Angeles area.

 So hiring a car and exploring is certainly the most convenient way to get around!